-Awesome Table provides a query system allowing users to specify which columns to use and (sequentially) display.
+Awesome Table provides a query system allowing users to specify which columns and rows to use and (sequentially) display.

 1 - What is a Query?

 Here is a non-exhaustive list of the benefits of using a query:

 - Change the column's order

 - Select rows using a condition

 In this example, we are going to use a spreadsheet which lists colors and their details.
 We only want to display the color red and its gradients in Awesome Table view.
 To do this from the Awesome Table's sidebar menu, go to ADVANCED PARAMETERS > Query > then manually enter your Query statement (e.g. select * where C = "Red").